Accident Lawyer

 Under 735 ILCS 5/13-202, the Illinois statute of limitations for bicycle accident claims is 2 years.

 A notable exception is minors.
-According to 735 ILSC 5/13/211, the filing period for persons under the age of 18 is tolled until the person attains the age of 18.
+According to 735 ILCS 5/13-211, the filing period for a person under the age of 18 may extend for two years after the person turns 18, subject to the statute’s requirements.

 Additionally, if the injury isn’t immediately apparent, the limitation period may begin when the injury is discovered.

-Steps to Take After a Road Rage Bicycle Accident in Chicago
+What to Do Immediately After a Road Rage Bicycle Accident

 Road rage-related accidents, whenever cyclists are victims, can often be a traumatic event.
-Because of it, it’s critical to know exactly what to do following the incident; especially in cases of filing legal claims.
+Because of it, it’s critical to know exactly what to do following the incident, especially in cases of filing personal injury claims.

 Seek Immediate Medical Attention